Our Rating: 5 (Excellent)

 Managing Your Domain Name

 If you are looking to switch domains, eHost does allow domain transfer.
 I found that transferring the domain name isn’t as easy as I was hoping.
-I had to first get the DNS information from my old host’s FTP.
+First I had to get the DNS information from my old host.
 Then, I had to contact customer service to get the EPP key.
 They did send a helpful email with step-by-step instructions, but overall it’s a bit tricky if you are switching hosting platforms.

 Site Builder Design Panel